hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 The inner loop over these tuples cleans up the optimizer state with `zero_grad()` and then passes the inputs to the model to get a prediction `y_hat`.
 Our `loss_fun` takes in the prediction `y_hat` and the true labels to calculate a loss, describing how badly our network has done.
 Then we compute the gradients with `loss.backward()` and take a `step( )` with the optimizer.

-I hope you understand, if not **read again** .
-Now it’s time, to write code in pure PyTorch implement training loop. 🧑🏻‍💻
+I hope you understand, if not **read again**.
+Now it’s time, to write code in pure PyTorch implement training loop.

-> The only thing that stands between you and your dream is the will to try and the belief that it is actually possible. - Joel Brown

 ```python
 # This is a training loop code...